-Calvary is dedicated to helping you understand your college financial needs and helping you obtain the financial assistance you need to achieve your educational goals.
-If you have any questions, contact us.
+Calvary’s Financial Aid Office is dedicated to helping you understand your financial needs and obtaining the assistance you need to achieve God’s will for your life.

 Education Paid Programs

 Calvary University is committed to providing ways for students to learn and grow without accumulating the education debt that can be so crippling.
 We believe students shouldn’t have to mortgage the future to get the education they need.
 We are also committed to decreasing dependence on the federal financial aid system, so that students can make choices about their education, rather than having those choices predetermined by governmental regulation.

 Calvary University is leading in the development of two paths to achieve these commitments: the Study Work Program and the Nikao Leadership Institute.
 These offer students excellent opportunities to learn and grow, while providing significant financial aid throughout students’ academic career at Calvary.
 These also help set Calvary University apart, as Calvary is developing the financial sustainability needed in order to move away from Title IV funding and offer students a better way to handle their education costs.
 Click a logo for more information on these exciting programs.

 Apply for Financial Aid

 - Create an FSA User ID (Video on how to create an FSA ID)

 - Complete the FAFSA (Free Application for Student Aid).
 (Need more information?)

 - Complete the Master Promissory Note (for Federal Student Loans).